wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

+= WIP =
+- Added a link to the warning message about the Stripe webhook signing secret key so users can more easily locate the setting needed to fix the issue.

 = 4.7.2 =
 - Improved compatibility with bbPress.
 Updating a member's WordPress role will no longer interfere with their existing forum roles.
 - Stripe webhook signing secret key missing notice now shows on admin dashboard.